Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

                                 user_data);
    ```

-   > **Note**
-   >
+   > [!NOTE]
    > `image_util_transform_run()` only converts the color space.
 The function does not change the image width, height, or any other image property.
-Due to these restrictions of the image processing library, not all color space combinations are supported for conversion.
+   > Due to these restrictions of the image processing library, not all color space combinations are supported for conversion.
    > For more information on how to use the media packet handle of the Media Tool API, see [Media Handle Management](media-handle.md).

 5. Handle the transformation results in `image_util_transform_completed_cb()`, which is invoked after the transformation is complete.